BACK

 DOM is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median days on market (DOM) in Michigan is 24 days.
-This means on average, homes in Michigan sell less than a month after being listed.
-Compared to other states, this quick turnaround time demonstrates that Michigan’s market leans more toward the competitive seller’s market side.
+The current median days on market (DOM) in Michigan is 51 days.
+This means on average, homes in Michigan sell after a little more than a month after being listed.
+Compared to other states, this turnaround time shows that Michigan’s market leans more toward the competitive seller’s market side.

 New Supply Statistics